phase2/outrigger-docs/docs/project-setup/project-configuration.md

 ```

 See [this Outrigger Project configuration file](https://github.com/phase2/generator-outrigger-drupal/blob/master/generators/environment/templates/outrigger/outrigger.yml),
-from the `outrigger-drupal` generator, for an example of a detailed `.outrigger.yml` file.
+from the `outrigger-drupal` generator, for an example of a detailed `outrigger.yml` file.

+See [unison ignoring](http://www.cis.upenn.edu/~bcpierce/unison/download/releases/stable/unison-manual.html#ignore), for more ignoring examples.